Q: What is Hands-Free Validation?

-A wearable device such as a headset is a self-contained computer that can be connected to the internet or other devices primarily via Wi-Fi or Bluetooth.
-As such, whatever you could do on a computer, tablet or smartphone can now be performed on a wearable headset.
-Since the headset operates with voice commands using NLP, no keyboard is needed.
-In fact, headsets can even read barcodes, eliminating the need for a hand-held barcode reader.
+A: Validation tasks that can be performed using a computer, tablet or smartphone can now be performed using an AR headset connected to the internet.
+Since the device operates with voice commands using NLP, no keyboard is needed.
+Headsets can even read barcodes, eliminating the need for a hand-held barcode reader.

-The device, along with the corresponding software, can be validated to prove it performs as intended.
-Devices are secured using voice recognition, username, password, and other forms of authentication.
+A: Yes, ValGenesis' augmented reality validation software is fully compliant with FDA 21 CFR Part 11 and EU Annex 11.
+The headset and the corresponding software can be validated to prove it performs as intended.
+Headsets are secured using voice recognition, username, password, and other forms of authentication.
 Objective evidence can be captured live, contemporaneously, including results (ASCII characters and numbers), audio (.wav), video (.mp4, .mpeg, etc.), and pictures (.jpg, .png, etc.).
-Data is recorded to a secured cloud that is fault tolerant, redundant, enduring, and available.
+Data is recorded to a validated cloud that is fault-tolerant, redundant, enduring, and available.
 All other requirements, including data integrity, can also be met and validated.

-For the life sciences industry, this may be considered “new technology”, but it’s been around for 20 years.
+A: This may be considered new technology for the life sciences industry, but it’s been around for 20 years.
 The United States Airforce has been using augmented reality since the 1990s.
 If it’s safe enough for a fighter jet, it's probably something we can validate in life sciences.

 Learn more about how ValGenesis' AR-Driven Hands-free Validation solution, the first and only one of its kind, can help you solve your biggest validation challenges.